What to Expect in a Contested Divorce in Pasco County, FL and Surrounding Areas

 In a contested divorce in Florida your attorney will be handling a variety of matters for you;

-Obtaining information pertaining to your marriage including financials, witness statements, depositions and interrogatories is called “discovery.”
+Obtaining information pertaining to your marriage including financials, witness statements, depositions, and interrogatories is called “discovery.”
 This process can be limited or in high conflict or high net worth divorce cases where property and business financials are applicable or where alimony is a concern, it can be a lengthy process.
 As noted below if the parties cannot agree, the judge will refer you to mediation.
-If mediation and negotiations fail, the a trial will pursue which means a judge will decide the outcome of your case.
+If mediation and negotiations fail, a trial will pursue which means a judge will decide the outcome of your case.

 NOTE: In all contested divorce cases in Florida, mediation and parenting classes are required.